platformsh/platformsh-docs/src/scripts/supported-images/README.md

 If the only change is that a new version of an image is released, this is the extent of the update for most images.

 ### Special Cases

+### Varnish

+Since the `service.yaml` configuration for varnish requires more keys than simply `type` and `disk`, it has not been linked to the `makeNewestServicesYaml()` function in `versions.js`, and it's *most recent version* will have to be updated manually on its main page (/configuration/services/varnish.md#add-a-varnish-service and /configuration/services/varnish.md#create-a-vcl-template-file)

 #### Elasticsearch